SquareSR/Testing-Red-Classic/red-classic/README.md

 After getting the Poke Flute from Mr. Fuji, walk out of his house, then Fly to Celadon.

-CELADON CITY
+## SILPH CO.

 MUST Take the center in Celadon.

-Replenishes PP & sets Celadon as the warp point.
+> Replenishes PP & sets Celadon as the warp point

-Bike East to Saffron City, trading Fresh Water for passage, and enter Silph Co.
+Bike East to Saffron City, trade Fresh Water for passage, and enter Silph Co.

-SILPH CO.
-Silph & Cycling Road maps

 Take the stairs up to 5F.

+Follow the image to:
-Walk left and take the hidden Elixer in the plant, then walk down and talk to the Rocket next to the teleport pad.
+Walk left and get the hidden Elixer in the plant, then walk down and talk to the Rocket next to the teleport pad.

 <img src="https://i.imgur.com/WAid12E.jpeg" >

-NOTE: In this split we ideally want to take a bit of damage to do a strat on Koga called Boom strats We intentionally are KO’d by Koga’s Weezing to set up red bar for the gym rush up through Bruno
+> NOTE: In this split we ideally want to take a bit of damage to do a strat on Koga called Boom strats
+> We intentionally are KO’d or hit to low hp by Koga’s Weezing to set up red bar for the gym rush up through Bruno

 Silph ROCKET #1
-Arbok: X-Acc, HD
+- Arbok: X-Acc, HD

-(if Paralyzed by glare, use para heal immediately in fight)
+> if Paralyzed by glare, use para heal immediately in fight

 Get the Card Key.